Where there’s a will, there’s a willow!

 Because willow doesn’t need prime land (it likes sun, but is happy in low areas that are prone to flooding), I was able to secure a previously unused field at EFP at a cost I could afford.
 I suddenly had a quarter acre to play with!

-If you know anything about the more aggressive weeds like canary reed grass, Himalayan blackberry, or morning glory (bindweed), you know that tilling them is not going to kill them.
+If you know anything about the more aggressive weeds like canary reed grass, Himalayan blackberry, or morning glory (Japanese bindweed), you know that tilling them is not going to kill them.
 They will spring back to life from buried pieces of roots come the growing season.
-I really wanted to avoid use of landscape cloth (there’s enough plastic in the world already), so I ordered a HUGE pile of mulch (forty yards!) to spread onto the cleared field.
-This would at least help deter some of the weakened weeds from coming back.
+I really wanted to avoid use of landscape cloth, so I ordered a HUGE pile of arborist chips (forty yards, a tractor trailer full!) to spread onto the cleared field.
+This would at least help deter some of the weakened weeds from coming back, as well as aid in moisture retention and keeping the soil cool during the summer.

 The pictures below show one of a few days of working to cover the field with mulch in preparation for planting.
 The photos make it look like I did it myself, but my husband did a LOT of labor to help me move and spread the mulch, using our Tacoma as a giant wheelbarrow.
 We had to laugh at being city folks doing things the hard way.